 A change in the size of labor force frequently indicates a corresponding change in the need for housing.
-The size of the labor force has been increasing over the past several years.
+The size of the labor force has been stable over the past several years.

-Employment has been increasing over the past several years.
-For the past 12 months, it has continued to increase.
+Employment has been stable over the past several years.
+For the past 12 months, it has continued to be stable.